bjors/data-cleaning-course-project/CodeBook.md

 4. The feature names is cleaned up a bit to not contain "-" or "()".
 They are also converted to lower case.
 This is also where we merge together the three tables into a single data set containing subject, activity and mean/std-measurements

 5. Now we can create the tidy data set with one observation for each activity and subject.
 The reshape2 library is required here for the melt function
-The final data is stored in memory as **tidyData** and also writte to disk as "tidy_data.csv"
+The final data is stored in memory as **tidyData** and also written to disk as "tidy_data.csv" and "tidy_data.txt"